Berse-Nikko/BDAF_programming_language/README.md

 1. Run BDAF_SYNTAX_ANALYZER_F.exe

-2.This file takes the SymbolTable.txt as input
+2. This file takes the SymbolTable.txt as input

 3. Output can be seen on the console